Sensory Speech and OT Therapy

 x.
 Facing problems learning to color, cut, draw, or write.

 xi.
-Having diculty transitioning from one activity or place to another.
+Having difficulty transitioning from one activity or place to another.

 xii.
 Experiencing challenges in school, including attention, organization,